 Responsibility for the overall administration and management of District policy, operations and services rests with the Chief Executive Officer.
 In 2011, the District reorganized its internal structure to meet the ongoing demands of the District's Clean Water Project, the District's Asset Management Program and normal operations into two functions under the Deputy CEO of Engineering and Operations, and the Deputy CEO of Business Services.
-The Deputy CEO of Engineering and Operations is responsible for design and construction of the District's Clean Water Project, Asset Management and capital planning programs, engineering, maintenance operations, solid waste, water pollution control, water treatment and supply, and the customer service functions of the District.
-The Deputy CEO of Business Services has responsibility for the District's accounting, treasury, budget, purchasing, human resources, information technology, risk management and environment, health and safety functions.
+The Deputy CEO of Engineering and Operations is responsible for design and construction of the District's Clean Water Project, Asset Management and capital planning programs, engineering, maintenance operations, solid waste, water pollution control, water treatment and supply, environment, health and safety functions, and the customer service functions of the District.
+The Deputy CEO of Business Services has responsibility for the District's accounting, treasury, budget, purchasing, human resources, information technology, and risk management.
 The Chief of Program Management has direct responsibility for the design and construction of all the Districts projects, including the Clean Water Project.